COLLAGE FOR A BLEAK APRIL

 In History's shimmering shifting vistas

-Where possibility and mirage mix and merge, and vanish,
+Where possibility and mirage mix and merge,

 Sometimes to reappear: